 Knowing and living my life by this truth has literally changed EVERYTHING.

 I’ve been a secret writer for years.
 I’ve only just recently found the courage to put my words out for the world to read.
-This blog grew out of a desire to share my journey in this crazy, beautiful, and (let’s be honest) a bit scary at times, life.
-I want to inspire others to seek Jesus in their daily battles and see that He’s so much more than a distant God that doesn’t enter our daily life—in fact, he’s quite the opposite.
+This blog grew out of a desire to share my journey in this crazy, beautiful—and let’s be honest, scary—life.
+I want to inspire others to seek Jesus in their daily battles and see that He’s so much more than a distant God.

 I’ve struggled with anxiety ever since I was a little girl and I went through postpartum depression with all three of my pregnancies.
 I’ve learned a few things along the way that I want to share with others who are also walking this path.